-51. The Authority may agree to take on a wider role of consolidated supervisor of a DAB and its related institutions, particularly when the related institutions may have implications for the DAB.
-Under such an arrangement, the DAB and its related institutions are expected to fully cooperate with and provide all requested information to the Authority.
+51. The Authority may agree to take on a wider role as consolidated supervisor of a DAB and its related institutions, particularly when the related institutions may have implications for the DAB.
+Under such an arrangement, the DAB and its related institutions are expected to cooperate and provide all requested information to the Authority fully.